obvious/engineering-playbook/README.md

 We are co-owners of the product experience.
 We look at the full picture to understand the value and impact of what we’re building.

-We contribute to the full spectrum of a product’s development; from PRD to code to tests.
+We contribute to the full spectrum of a product’s development; from PRD [(Product Requirements Document)](https://en.wikipedia.org/wiki/Product_requirements_document) to code to tests.

 We regularly talk to customers and end users; we rigorously analyse and measure the performance of features, and unearth opportunities to improve.